KunalN25/Algo-visualizer/README.md

 Visualize various sorting algorithms like merge sort, quick sort and insertion sort.
-You can visite the webpage here:
+You can visite the webpage here: [Sorting Visualizer](url)